avinashreddy24/WeatherPredictor/README.md

 # WeatherPredictor
-Open Google maps before the app run as it is using GoogleApiClient with ConnectionCallbacks only.
+Open Google maps before starting app (it is using GoogleApiClient with ConnectionCallbacks only).
 Also provide location access and internet permissions.